aliciagarciasierra/aliciagarciasierra.github.io/_pages/workinprogress.md

 ---

-.
-Does an Increase in the Length of Compulsory Schooling Moderate the Relationship between Genes and Socioeconomic Outcomes?
-Evidence from the Education Act of 1944 in England. (with Michael Grätz). _Under Review_.

-· Liberal and Radical Equality of Opportunity (with Michael Grätz). _Under Review_.
+· Liberal and Radical Equality of Opportunity. (with Michael Grätz). _R&R_.
 Working paper available [here](https://osf.io/preprints/socarxiv/t2ucp).

-· Skills Beget Skills: Addressing the Role of Mothers’ Occupation-Specific Skills on Children’s Developmental Process.  _Under Review_.
-Working paper available [here](https://osf.io/preprints/socarxiv/mxktu).

-· The Protective Role of Parental Work Intensity for Children in Poverty in the United States. _Under Review_.

-· Genes, Skills, and Inequality of Opportunity in Life Outcomes (with Michael Grätz and Sonia Petrini). _In progress_.
+· Genes, Skills, and Inequality of Opportunity in Education. (with Michael Grätz and Sonia Petrini). _In progress_.

 .
-Cross-Dimensional Parental Investments During Childhood: Linking Health and Education in Human Capital Formation (with Aitor García).  _In progress_.
+Cross-Dimensional Parental Investments During Childhood: Linking Health and Education in Human Capital Formation. (with Aitor García).  _In progress_.

 .
-Tracing Inequality of Opportunity Across Cohorts (with Michael Grätz).  _In progress_.
+Tracing Inequality of Opportunity Across Cohorts. (with Michael Grätz).  _In progress_.

+.
+Do Parental Income Shocks Boost the Realisation of Children’s Genetic Potential?
+Evidence from the UK Child Tax Credit Expansion. (with Inés Echavarría García).  _In progress_.

+.
+Parental Nonstandard Work Schedules and Children’s Physical Health: Longitudinal Evidence fromthe US. (with Wen-Jui Han and Pablo Gracia).  _In progress_.